Nuova Accademia di Belle Arti

-The Nuova Accademia di Belle Arti ('new academy of fine arts'), also known as NABA, is a private academy of fine art in Milan, in Lombardy in northern Italy.
-It has approximately 3000 students, some of whom are from abroad; it participates in the Erasmus Programme.
+The Nuova Accademia di Belle Arti ('new academy of fine arts'), abbreviated NABA, is a private academy of fine art in Milan, in Lombardy in northern Italy.
+In 2024–2025 it had approximately 5500 students.

 History

 The Nuova Accademia di Belle Arti was started in Milan in 1980 by Guido Ballo, Tito Varisco and Ausonio Zappa.
 From 1985 to 1993 the artist Gianni Colombo was director of the school.

-In 1994 the academy received one of the forty "Ambrogino" certificates of civic merit awarded each year by the Comune of Milan.
+In 1994 it received one of the forty "Ambrogino" certificates of civic merit awarded each year by the Comune of Milan.
 In 2008 the school began hosting a "node" of the Planetary-Collegium research platform of the University of Plymouth.

-The academy was bought by Bastogi Spa of Milan in 2002.
-In December 2009 Bastogi sold it to Laureate Education of Baltimore, Maryland, for €22 million.
-In 2017, Laureate Education sold it to Galileo Global Education as part of a $263-million deal that also included Domus Academy.
+It was bought by Bastogi Spa of Milan in 2002.
+In December 2009 Bastogi sold it to Laureate Education of Baltimore, Maryland, for €22 million, and in 2017, Laureate Education sold it to Galileo Global Education as part of a $263-million deal that also included Domus Academy.

 The school is listed by the Ministero dell'Istruzione, dell'Università e della Ricerca, the Italian ministry of education, as a "legally recognised academy" in the AFAM classification of schools of music, art and dance that are considered equivalent to a traditional university.

+A branch was opened in the Garbatella district of Rome in 2019.